willsimmons/greenfield/CONTRIBUTING.md

 This is just to help you organize your process

-- [ ] Did I cut my work branch off of master (don't cut new branches from existing feature brances)?
+- [ ] Did I cut my work branch off of master (don't cut new branches from existing feature branches)?
 - [ ] Did I follow the correct naming convention for my branch?
 - [ ] Is my branch focused on a single main change?
 - [ ] Do all of my changes directly relate to this change?
 - [ ] Did I rebase the upstream master branch after I finished all my work?
 - [ ] Did I write a clear pull request message detailing what changes I made?
 - [ ] Did I get a code review?
 - [ ] Did I make any requested changes from that code review?

 If you follow all of these guidelines and make good changes, you should have no problem getting your changes merged in.